View selection in multi-view stacking: Choosing the meta-learner: Multi-view stacking

 \section{Multi-view stacking}

 Multi-view stacking \citep{StaPLR, Li2011, multiview_stacking} is an algorithm for learning from multi-view data based on the stacking \citep{Wolpert1992} procedure for combining the predictions of different models.
 Although in general MVS can be applied with any number of base-learners, we will assume the use of a single base-learner throughout this article.
-Consider a multi-view data set for binary classification, consisting of views $\bm{X}^{(v)} = (x_{ij}) \in \mathbb{R}^{n \times m_v}$, $v=1 \dots V$, and outcome vector $\bm{y} = (y_1, \dots, y_n)^T \in \{0,1\}^n$.
+Consider a multi-view data set for binary classification, consisting of views $\bm{X}^{(v)} = (x_{ij}) \in \mathbb{R}^{n \times m_v}$, $v=1, \dots, V$, with $\bm{x}^{(v)}_i$ the $i$th row of $\bm{X}^{(v)}$, and outcome vector $\bm{y} = (y_1, \dots, y_n)^T \in \{0,1\}^n$.
 Then the MVS algorithm can be described as follows:

-\begin{enumerate} \item Train the base-learner separately on the pairs ($\bm{X}^{(v)}, \bm{y}$), $v = 1, \dots, V$, to obtain view-specific classifiers $\hat{f}_1, \dots, \hat{f}_V$. \item Apply $K$-fold cross-validation to obtain a vector of predictions $\bm{z}^{(v)}$ for each of the $\hat{f}_v$, $v = 1, \dots, V$. \item Collect the $\bm{z}^{(v)}$, $v = 1, \dots, V$, column-wise into the $n \times V$ matrix $\bm{Z}$. \item Train the meta-learner on the pair ($\bm{Z}, \bm{y}$) to obtain a meta-classifier $\hat{f}_{\text{meta}}$. \item Define the final stacked classifier as $\hat{f}_{\text{meta}}(\hat{f}_1(\bm{X}^{(1)}), \dots, \hat{f}_V(\bm{X}^{(V)}))$. \end{enumerate}
+\begin{enumerate} \item Train the base-learner separately on the pairs ($\bm{X}^{(v)}, \bm{y}$), $v = 1, \dots, V$, to obtain view-specific classifiers $\hat{f}_1, \dots, \hat{f}_V$. \item Apply $K$-fold cross-validation to obtain a vector of predictions $\bm{z}^{(v)} \in [0,1]^n$ for each of the $\hat{f}_v$, $v = 1, \dots, V$. \item Collect the $\bm{z}^{(v)}$, $v = 1, \dots, V$, column-wise into the $n \times V$ matrix $\bm{Z}$. \item Train the meta-learner on the pair ($\bm{Z}, \bm{y}$) to obtain a meta-classifier $\hat{f}_{\text{meta}}$. \item Define the final stacked classifier as $\hat{f}_{\text{meta}}(\hat{f}_1(\bm{X}^{(1)}), \dots, \hat{f}_V(\bm{X}^{(V)}))$. \end{enumerate}

 MVS was originally developed as a procedure for improving classification performance in multi-view learning \citep{Li2011, multiview_stacking}.
 However, the method can also be used for view selection, by choosing a meta-learner that returns sparse models \citep{StaPLR}.
 The special case of MVS where both the base-learner and meta-learner are chosen to be logistic regression with some penalty on the coefficient vector is known as StaPLR \citep{StaPLR}.